K. Omanakutty: Musician

 While working as a senior faculty of Music at Government College for Women, the septuagenarian regularly took part in music concerts in different parts of the country.
 While preparing for the concerts, Omanakutty came across the works of the composer-musician king Swathi Thirunal.
 That point in time, many of his works were lying in oblivion.
-With the help of her disciples, she painstakingly analyzed his works and put them in order to make them presentable to the present-day audience.
+With the help of her disciples, she painstakingly analyzed his works and put them to make them presentable to the present-day audience.
 Later, she and her disciples started using Swathi Thirunal's compositions in their concerts to popularize them.
 One such discovery that was made during this period was a work on Tillana, a composition created by Swathi Thirunal.

 During her later years as a musician, she realised the effect of music on the psyche of human beings and other animals.
 After having read the resources available on the topic, she decided to devote her remaining time on this unexplored field of music.
 For serving this purpose, she established an organization called Sangeeta Bharati.
 Apart from doing research on Music Therapy, it also provides authentic music training to the budding musicians of the state.
 In recognition of her service in the upcoming field of Music Therapy, the authorities of Panakaja Kasthuri Ayurvedic Medical College in Thiruvananthapurm have made her the senior-most faculty in the organization to assist them in administering the medical cure through music.

 K. Omanakutty has performed more than 300 music concerts, exclusively of Swathi Thirunal kritis, as part of popularizing the Maharaja's compositions across the world.
 To this effect, Swathi Pancharatnam has performed by 500 students from Thiruvananthapuram district at Vyloppilly Sanskriti Bhavan in December 2015 with a focus to penetrate Maharaja's pancharatna kritis like that of Tyagaraja's Pancharatna Kriti.

 Now, under the social justice department of Government of Kerala, music therapy is applying to the inmates of Poojapura and Pulayanarkotta old age homes for the mental solace of the inmates staying there in every month.